Quick Summary on MP Shield 9mm

 This is another design detail that may seem trivial.
 However, it can contribute to bringing you out on top of some of the worst-case scenarios.

-Some failure to feed stoppages results from something as simple as not fully seating a magazine.
+Some failure to feed stoppages result from something as simple as not fully seating a magazine.
 This feature helps mitigate that type of stoppage.

 6. Recoil

-Despite its small size and lighter weight compared to the Glock 26 (and later Glock 43), the combination of the grip angle and overall weight distribution of the Shield work together for a manageable amount of recoil.
-Even with multiple shot drills, the muzzle rise isn’t going to take you completely off targets like some larger caliber or framed handguns.
+Despite its small size and lighter weight compared to the Glock 26 (and later Glock 43), the combination of the grip angle and overall weight distribution of the Shield works together for a manageable amount of recoil.
+Even with multiple-shot drills, the muzzle rise isn’t going to take you completely off target like some larger caliber or framed handguns.

 What do you think of this M&P Shield 9mm gun review?
 Let us know in the comments section below!